Lorena-LL/Miners-Safety-Helmet-Arduino/README.md

 1. Assemble the components as described in the "Components Used" section.
 2. Upload the code to the Arduino Uno board using Arduino IDE.

+---

+## Acknowledgments
+I completed the project under the guidance of the teachers at the Technical University of Cluj-Napoca.